industrial-edge/simatic-ax-trace-diagnostics-getting-started/README.md

 ### TIA Project

-The used TIA Portal project EdgeHowTos (including the Tank and Sinus wave application) can be found in the [src](src) directory under the following name and is also used for several further application examples:
+The used TIA Portal project EdgeHowTos (including the Tank and Sinus wave application) can be found in the [src](src) directory under the following name:

 - [EdgeHowTos.7z](src/EdgeHowTos.7z)